Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Coverage maps use color shading to show signal strength — but carriers don't all define their colors the same way.
 A few things to look for:

-Dark color = strong coverage.
-Solid color typically means the carrier has strong signal from a nearby tower.
+Solid color means the carrier has strong signal from a nearby tower.
 This is what you want for your home and work locations.

-No color = no coverage.
-Self-explanatory — but also look at what's just outside your area.
-If you live near a coverage boundary, signal indoors may be weaker than the map suggests.
+If you live near a coverage boundary, indoor signal may be weaker than the map suggests.

 Step 3 — What coverage maps don't show you